en-traffic/FlowAudio/README.md

 Sessions: We use [SplitCap](https://www.netresec.com/?page=SplitCap) to obtain session for ISCX-VPN, ISCX-nonVPN, ISCX VPN-nonVPN, ISCX-Tor, ISCX-nonTor and ISCX Tor-nonTor datasets, respectively.

-Categorization Details: For specific categorization of each dataset, please refer to folder ISCX_data.
+Categorization Details: For specific categorization of each dataset, please refer to folder **ISCX_data**.

 Note: The session pcaps with same class_id should be placed in one directory named class_id.